136MasterNR/Battles-of-Batch/README.md

 ![](data/images/preview_menu.png)

 ### Map (#6.1)
-  - The Map interface allows you see all the available levels, and navigate through available chapters.
-At the top, you can view information about the current level & chapter, such as the Battle's title (Story Title), the next Battle, your Total Wins and more information about the selected level, such as the general difficulty, the recommended level and the enemies that will appear in battle.
+  - The Map interface allows you see all available levels, and navigate through available chapters.
+At the top, you can view information about the current level, such as the Battle's title (Story Title), the general difficulty, the recommended player level, and  the enemies that will appear in battle.
 ![](data/images/preview_map.png)

 ### Battle (#6.2)